Bounds on Area Involving Lattice Size: Introduction

-When $X=[0,1]\times\R$, the lattice size of $P$ with respect to $X$ coincides with the lattice width $\w(P)$ of $P$, an important invariant in convex geometry and its applications.
+When $X=[0,1]\times\mathbb{R}$, the lattice size of $P$ with respect to $X$ coincides with the lattice width $\w(P)$ of $P$, an important invariant in convex geometry and its applications.
 Two other interesting invariants of $P$, denoted by $\ls(P)$ and $\lss(P)$, arise when $X$ is the standard 2-simplex $\Delta=\conv\{(0,0), (1,0), (0,1)\}$ or the unit square $\square=[0,1]^2$.

-The lattice size was further studied in~\cite{HarSopr} and~\cite{HarSoprTier} in a wider context of plane convex bodies.
-It was shown in~\cite{HarSopr} that in dimensions 2 and 3 a so-called reduced basis computes $\lss(P)$.
-The generalized Gauss algorithm, analyzed by Kaib and Schnorr in~\cite{KaibSchnorr}, is a fast algorithm for finding a reduced basis in dimension 2.
-As explained in~\cite{HarSopr}, when this algorithm is used to find the lattice size of a lattice polygon, it outperforms the algorithm of~\cite{CasCools, Schicho}.
+It was shown in~\cite{HarSopr, HarSoprTier} that in dimension 2 a so-called reduced basis computes both $\lss(P)$ and $\ls(P)$, and that in dimension 3 it computes $\lss(P)$, but not necessarily $\ls(P)$.
+One can then use the generalized basis reduction algorithm, described and analyzed in~\cite{HarSopr,KaibSchnorr,LovScarf} to find the lattice size of a lattice polygon, which, as explained in~\cite{HarSopr, HarSoprTier}, outperforms the ``onion skins'' algorithm of~\cite{CasCools, Schicho}.

-In~\cite{HarSoprTier} it was shown that for a convex body $P\subset\R^2$ a reduced basis also computes $\ls(P)$.
-Therefore, the generalized Gauss algorithm can also be used to compute this version of the lattice size.
 See Definition~\ref{D:reduced_basis} and Theorem~\ref{T:reduced_computes} for the definition of a reduced basis and for the precise formulation of the described results from~\cite{HarSopr} and~\cite{HarSoprTier}.

-One of the questions that we address in this paper is the following: What is the smallest possible nonzero area of a lattice polygon $P$ of fixed lattice size $\lss(P)$ or $\ls(P)$?
-In Theorem~\ref{T:ls(P)2A} we prove a sharp bound $A(P)\geq \frac{1}{2}\ls(P)$, which is attained at lattice polygons $P$ that are lattice-equivalent to $\conv\{(0,0), (\ls(P),0), (0,1)\}$.
-When $\ls(P)=2$ and 3 the bound is also attained at $P$ that are lattice-equivalent to $[0,1]^2$ and $\conv\{(0,0), (1,2), (2,1)\}$, correspondingly.
-Since $\ls(P)\geq \lss(P)$ we also have $A(P)\geq \frac{1}{2}\lss(P)$, and we show in Corollary~\ref{C:lss(P)2A} that this bound is attained exactly on those $P$ which are lattice-equivalent to $\conv\{(0,0), (\lss(P),0), (0,1)\}$.
+One of the questions that we address in this paper is the following: What is the smallest possible nonzero area $A(P)$ of a lattice polygon $P$ of fixed lattice size $\lss(P)$ or $\ls(P)$?
+In Theorem~\ref{T:ls(P)2A} we prove a sharp bound $A(P)\geq \frac{1}{2}\ls(P)$ and describe the lattice polygons on which this bound is attained.
+Since $\ls(P)\geq \lss(P)$ it follows that $A(P)\geq \frac{1}{2}\lss(P)$, and we show in Corollary~\ref{C:lss(P)2A} that this bound is sharp.

 In the last section of the paper we classify inclusion-minimal lattice polygons $P$ with fixed lattice size $\lss(P)$, see Theorem~\ref{T:minimal}.
-This classification provides an alternative proof of the above bound.
+This classification provides an alternative proof of Corollary~\ref{C:lss(P)2A}.
 Note that a classification of inclusion-minimal lattice polygons $P$ with fixed lattice width $\w(P)$ was provided in~\cite{CoolsLemmens}.

 In both of the above bounds it is crucial that $P$ is a lattice polygon, since a plane convex body $P$ of fixed lattice size $\ls(P)$ or $\lss(P)$ may have an arbitrarily small area.
 Hence, in the case of plane convex bodies, it makes sense to look for lower bounds on the area that involve one of the lattice sizes, $\ls(P)$ or $\lss(P)$, together with the lattice width $\w(P)$ of $P$.
 In the case of the lattice size with respect to the unit square, such a bound was essentially proved by Fejes-T\'oth and Makai in~\cite{TothMakai}, where they showed that for a plane convex body $P$ one has $A(P)\geq \frac{3}{8}{\w(P)}^2$, and that this bound is attained at $\conv\{(0,0), \left(w, \frac{w}{2}\right), \left(\frac{w}{2},w\right)\}$, where $w=\w(P)$.
 By a simple rescaling argument we establish in Theorem~\ref{T:whbound} a sharp bound $A(P)\geq\frac{3}{8}\w(P) \lss(P)$.